| |

 Shortly, after a brief stop we were boarded back to our seats, and the

 plane took off.
-My

 anxieties thought were not diminished.
 I was scared; I was not sure how I am